Anadenanthera spp.

 I met Manolo Torres in 1983 when we both had Fulbright grants to work on projects in Chile.
 I was doing the research necessary to edit and translate a bilingual anthology of contemporary Chilean poetry ten years after the military coup.
 I had the rare privilege of seeing Manolo as he worked through his hypotheses and fascinating questions, still unresolved at that time, when he invited me to visit him in San Pedro de Atacama, one of the driest and most beautiful places on earth.
 Ancient mummies, snuff trays and, at night, more stars than I had ever seen!
 The Milky Way is a white river there!

-The very closely-related species Anadenanthera peregrina, called cohoba by the Taínos in the Caribbean, was documented by a friar, Ramón Pané, who was commissioned by Columbus to study the ceremonies and antiquities of the indigenous people who inhabited the islands.
+The very closely-related species Anadenanthera peregrina, called cohoba by the Taínos in the Caribbean, was documented by a friar, Ramón Pané, who was commissioned by Columbus to study the ceremonies and antiquities of the Indigenous people who inhabited the islands.
 Pané, beginning in 1494, worked a full four years on his ethnographic research, which included specific references to this all-important psychoactive powder made from the seeds of A. peregrina.
-It is for historical, rather than geographical reasons, then, that Anadenanthera opens the selection of images on this website.
-The Inquisition produced the violent banning of this sacred plant and the rituals associated with it that were considered a threatening source of indigenous social coherence and unwanted competition with Christianity.
+The Inquisition produced the violent banning of this sacred plant and the rituals associated with it that were considered a threatening source of Indigenous social coherence and unwanted competition with Christianity.
 This tragedy also marks the beginning of Europe’s ecological devastation of the Americas.
 And, of course, the regional human toll with regard to the subsequent extermination of the Amerindian population of the Greater Antilles could not be greater.

 Palaeoethnobotanic evidence discovered by a team of researchers led by Matthew E. Biwer during excavations at a site in Quilcapampa strongly suggests that the Wari culture during the Middle Horizon (AD 600-1000) produced a psychoactive fermented drink by combining Schinus molle drupes and Anadenanthera colubrina (vilca) seeds.
 According to this article published in the journal Antiquity: “Vilca-infused molle chicha enabled a more inclusive psychotropic experience in Wari society.
 For perhaps the first time in the Andes, the consumption of vilca therefore moved beyond those spiritual leaders who communed with the supernatural realm.”
 The public, ritualized partaking of this brew is an example of the ancient use of hallucinogens in Peru to coordinate collective action and create social cohesion.